yashKumar2412/Python-Colab-AI-Pair-Programmer-Tutorial/3. AutoML No Code/README.md

 The artifacts uploaded include:
 * housing.csv - The [Kaggle California Housing Prices dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices/data).
-* housing_processed.csv - The clean and normalized version of dataset obtained from Akkio.
+* housing_processed.csv - The cleaned and normalized version of dataset obtained from Akkio.

 For a detailed walkthrough, watch the [walkthrough video](https://www.youtube.com/watch?v=2om0brlqj3w) I uploaded for the same.